ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     the Hij x Hik x Hjk values for coherent (col 1 and 2) and incoherent (col 3 and 4) triangles.
 The histogram goes from 0 -> +/- TriConMax with NoTriConBins for each.

+**HISTTRICONNELEMENTS** [TriConHElSingMax] [TriConHElDoubMax] [NoTriConHElBins]
+    This option histograms all the H elements involved in the triangular connections of determinants mentioned above.
+These are separated into doubles and singles, and an extra file, containing only the Hjk elements is also included.
+    The histogram range is between +/-TriConHElSingMax for the singles and +/-TriConHElDoubMax for the doubles, with NoTriConHElBins bins for each.
+    With this option, some stats are also printed in the output regarding the average magnitudes for each type of H elements.

 GraphMorph options
 ------------------